 The Republic has from time to time experienced volatile political, economic and social conditions and two financial crises in 1994 and 2000/2001.
-Turkey's economy was also impacted by the 2008-2009 global financial crisis.
-If similar conditions recur or if the current global slowdown persists or worsens, this may affect the Republic's economy and financial condition.
+It is possible that these may recur and, if they are sufficiently severe, affect the Republic's financial condition.
 Turkey has not defaulted on any principal or interest of any external debt represented by bonds issued in public international markets since it began issuing such bonds in 1988.
 In 1978, 1979 and 1980, Turkey rescheduled an aggregate amount of approximately \$3.95 billion of its external debt consisting of commercial and government credits, which represented 20.6% of Turkey's total outstanding external debt at that time.
 Turkey initiated the rescheduling to avoid a possible default under its external debt.
 Since that rescheduling, Turkey has always paid, when due, the full amount of principal and interest on its direct and indirect external debt.
 Turkey completed all payments under the rescheduling in July 1992.

 Turkey has been a parliamentary democracy since 1923.
 Since its formation in 1923, Turkey has had 60 governments and political disagreements have frequently resulted in early elections.
-In Turkey's most recent national elections, held in June 2011, the Justice and Development Party (the "AKP") won with 49.8% of the eligible votes.
+In Turkey's most recent national elections, held in July 2007, the Justice and Development Party won a large majority in the Assembly.
 Recep Tayyip Erdogan has served as Prime Minister since March 2003.
 On August 28, 2007, Abdullah Gül was elected the 11th president of Turkey.